rafaski/ecommerce_scraper_api/README.md

 ## Overview
 This is a web scraper API that provides product information from supported e-commerce websites.
-Web crawlers run as `celery` tasks, data parsing is stored in `elasticsearch`.
+Web crawlers run as `celery` tasks, parsed data is stored in `elasticsearch`.
 Results are sent to a callback url.

 ### Motives
 The main reason for creating this application was to practice web scraping,